dingqiangliu/vertica4gephi/README.md

 ### Installation

-  You can install Vertica driver plugin for Gephi by [downloading](./releases) the latest version of binary, or build it from the source code.
+  You can [download](../../releases) the latest version of binary, or build it from the source code, than install it in Gephi.

 #### Requirements